neo-project/docs/en-us/node/api/sendrawtransaction.md

 # Sendrawtransaction method

-This method broadcasts a transaction over the NEO network.
+Broadcasts a transaction over the NEO network.
 There are many kinds of transactions, as specified in the network protocol [documentation](../network-protocol.md).

 ## Parameter Description

-Hex: A hexadecimal string that has been serialized after the signed transaction in the program.
+Hex: A hexadecimal string that has been serialized, after the signed transaction in the program.

-## Call the example
+## Example

 Request text: